SLASSCOM/slasscom-bootcamp-curriculum/mobile-application-development/02-learn-react-native.md

 Digging more into React Native components

 - FlatList
-- Section
-- BackHandler
-- DrawerLayoutAndroid
-- PermissionsAndroid
-- ToastAndroid
+- SectionList
+- Implementing Navigation with React Native (+ explore possible navigators)

 ### Lab and tutorials

 - Create a view with list of "Products"
 - Check-in the code
 - Have all students pull the code, change background colour of the list and run in their own device
-- Using git knowledge, explore how code commits can create you check-points so you can roll back after experimenting
+- Using git knowledge, explore how code commits can create you check-points so you can roll back after experimenting.

 ---

 ---